LISTEN ON SPOTIFY LISTEN ON APPLE

 Behind the BROKERAGE – Ep.
 52 with Justin Noda, Chief Compliance & Operations Officer

 In Episode 52 of The Mortgage Broker Podcast, we launch a brand-new series—Behind the Brokerage—dedicated to exploring the systems, strategies, and structure powering A Better Way Mortgage Group.
-To kick off the series, Dean and Deryk introduce pivotal addition to the leadership team: Justin Noda, the firm’s first Chief Compliance and Operations Officer.
+To kick off the series, Dean and Deryk introduce a pivotal addition to the leadership team: Justin Noda, the firm’s first-ever Chief Compliance and Operations Officer.

 This milestone marks a major evolution in how A Better Way approaches brokerage management, compliance, and agent support—reflecting a commitment to professionalism, protection, and long-term sustainability in the Canadian mortgage industry.